Abdurehman101/Abdurehman101/README.md

   - ExpressJs
   - Reactjs
 - ✔ Ask me about anything, I am happy to help, only if the ball is in my court!😉<br>
-- Outside tech, 💻 I love to watch movies, 🎵 listen to music, and 🌴 explore nature outdoors.
+- ✨Outside tech, I love to watch movies,💻 listen to music,🎵 and explore nature outdoors🌴.
 - 📫 Reach out to me at: <a href="https://www.linkedin.com/in/abdu-rehman-076143249?">Linkedin</a>

 <h2>👀 My github Stats</h2>